Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 Step Two: Determine Essential Features and Must-Haves

 Create a comprehensive feature checklist separating must-haves from nice-to-haves.
-Essential features for AI evaluation platforms include:
+Useful evaluation features include

-For agentic systems, prioritize conversational-level evaluation, trajectory analysis, and simulation replay capabilities.
+For agentic systems, things like multi-turn evaluation, trace inspection, and simulation replay help understand where the agent went off-track.
 Prompt engineering teams need robust versioning, deployment controls, and output comparison features.

 Evaluation flexibility matters.
 Platforms should support evaluations at different granularities—from individual LLM calls to full conversational sessions.
 Look for both offline evaluation during development and online evaluation in production.